m-h-saikat/Mildlife-Journey-Client/README.md

 HTML & CSS is a core part for building a site.
 I have also used HTML & CSS.
 ### `Firebase LIVE SITE LINK`
-[LiveSite](https://the-white-hall.web.app/) --click to view Live Site
+[LiveSite](https://mildlife-journey.netlify.app/) --click to view Live Site

-# Mildlife-Journey-Client
-# Mildlife-Journey-Client
-"# Mildlife-Journey-Client"